 How do you make biofuel?

 To tackle this issue, ExxonMobil is working with others to research how to make biofuel that doesn’t compete with food production.
 One way to approach this is by making cellulosic biofuel, using agricultural residue – like wheat straw.
-This is complementary to vegetable farming, because it makes use of the leftovers from the harvest.
+This is complimentary to arable farming, because it makes use of the leftovers from the harvest.

 Another avenue we are pursuing is working out how to make biofuel from algae.
 Algae can be grown in waste water and brackish water – in fact, it can even purify polluted water – so it doesn’t use up agricultural land or fresh water.

 When a relatively small amount of bioethanol – a common type of biofuel – is added to unleaded petrol, many cars can use the blend without any engine modifications.
 All petrol cars manufactured after 2011 can use E10, for example, and in most European countries you’re probably already putting a little biofuel in your car.
 ‘SP95-E10’ fuel is labelled ‘E10’ because it contains certain components, like bioethanol, at up to 10 percent.
 E10 fuels are widely available in Europe, including at petrol stations in Germany, Denmark, Hungary, France, The Netherlands, Belgium, the UK and more.
 E5 is also available in many European countries.

 Diesel sold in Europe generally contains up to 7 or 10 percent biodiesel and is labelled ‘B7’ or ‘B10’.

 The fuel in many pumps across Europe contains small amounts of biofuel and the maximum amount is labeled.
 In the UK for example, diesel contains up to 7 percent biodiesel and is labelled ‘B7’.

 Flex fuel vehicles